 Answer: At least six years.
 I’ll let you know when they fall down or disintegrate, but they appear to be going strong.

-Instead, we’ve had this conversation a couple dozen times as we’re headed to bed:
+I’ve had this conversation a couple dozen times with my wife as we’re headed to bed:

 And while we waited, $800 passed through our hands many times.
-But it never bought permanent window coverings.
+But we never bought permanent window coverings.

 I don’t know about you, but purchases in the $200 to $1,000 range always trip me and Kate up.
 They seem too big to just run out and buy, but too small to save up for.
 So they get pushed off until we finally give up and just buy them.
-Or, in the case of the Longest Living Paper blinds, we stand our ground.
+Or, in the case of the long-living temporary blinds, we stand our ground.
 Neither makes sense.

 A Solution That I Can Live With for Window Shades

 I’ve figured out a way to have my cake and eat it too when it comes to getting new window shades.
 After all, those temporary blinds will need to get replaced eventually.
 In my budget, I set up a category called Home Repairs & Improvements.
 I set aside $50 a month, and eventually we’ll have however much money we need to buy permanent window coverings.

 Even better than having the money, we’ll have given ourselves permission to make the purchase.
 And until then, our six-year-old temporary blinds are working just fine.